zeeZaaAa/SAIG-BG-FRONT/README.md

-This is a Boking SAIG-Board Game (Front End) project.
+This is a Booking SAIG-Board Game (Front End) project.
 A project that made for practicing Next.js of SAIG laboratory KMITL.

 ## Feture:
 * Roles base